TheArchons/TheArchons/README.md

 -Typing test (similar to Monkeytype) for Android/IOS\
 -My own QOI implementation\
 -General file conversion tool (using extensions)\
+-Game launcher for Windows (Like GOG Galaxy, Geforce Experience, etc)\
 \
 How to reach me: \
 -Discord Joseph Smith#0557\